axelerant/Reading-The-Pragmatic-Programmer/Chapter-1.md

  - Instead of excuses offer alternatives or options.
  - Don't blame anyone or anything.
  - There is nothing that can't be done.
 Find the way and costs associated with it.
+ - "You have the right not to take responsibility for an impossible situation, or one in which the risks are too great, or the ethical implications too sketchy.
+You’ll have to make the call based on your own values and judgement"

  ### Challenges